atrotter0/scheduler/README.md

 # Scheduler

-#### Epicodus Intro to Programming lesson, 05.29.2018
+#### Epicodus Intro to Programming lesson, 05.30.2018

 #### By Abel Trotter and Nate Cottle

 ## Description

-A simple appointment scheduler built with JS, jQuery, and Bootstrap.
+A simple appointment scheduler built with JS, jQuery, jQuery UI, and Bootstrap.

 ## Setup/Contribution Requirements